-Our role is to ensure that all pupils receive enriched music lessons, whereby all children have the opportunity to express themselves musically; use a variety of instruments; learn to listen, perform and appraise their own performances and that of others.
+We ensure that all pupils receive enriched music lessons at Cooper and Jordan, whereby all children have the opportunity to express themselves musically; use a variety of instruments; learn to listen, perform and appraise their own performances and that of others.

 We consider music as an integral part of the curriculum.
 It allows the opportunity for personal expression, and it can play an important part in the personal development of individuals and groups of people.
 Music reflects culture and society, and so the teaching and learning of music enables children to better understand the world they live in.
 Besides being a creative and enjoyable activity, we believe that music can also be a highly academic and demanding subject.
 It plays an important part in helping children feel part of a community and therefore we provide opportunities for all children to create, play, perform and enjoy music, to develop musical concepts, to appreciate a wide variety of musical genres, and to begin to make judgements about the quality of music.